GSE Instructor Handbook: Advising Students

 Advising Students for Licensure/Endorsement

-1. Prior to or at the beginning of the licensure or endorsement program, the advisor or cohort leader should discuss the students’ program of study (PDF) that lists all of the required courses and field experiences required in order for PSU to recommend candidates for licensure or an endorsement.
+1. Prior to or at the beginning of the licensure or endorsement program, the advisor or cohort leader should discuss the students’ program of study that lists all of the required courses and field experiences required for PSU to recommend candidates for licensure or an endorsement.
 Both the student and advisor sign the form after it has been discussed.

 2. If all prerequisite courses or qualifying tests have not been taken, some programs may offer the student a conditional admission.
 Basic Skills testing is required before admission.
 The advisor should stress to the student how important it is to quickly fulfill the prerequisite requirement(s) and remove the condition from his or her admission status.

 3. The term before students complete their coursework, a review of the student’s status should occur.
-The department secretary can run a course history (from Banner or Datamaster) to verify that the required courses have been taken and acceptable grades received.
+The department assistant can run a course history (from Banner or Datamaster) to verify that the required courses have been taken and acceptable grades received.
 A “Program Completer” is defined as a student that has completed:

 - All coursework/credits (Includes having planned program of study completed, all pre-requisites completed, all licensure grades posted on official transcripts, and all official transcripts on file.)